-- · Questions about your CV and medical career to date - · Questions about your portfolio - Questions that test your motivation.
-Why this job?
-Why this area?
-Why should we choose you? - · Questions about audit and/or research - Questions about NHS (e.g. MMC) and management topics - Questions about medicine (e.g. recent articles read/recent advances/medical knowledge) - · Questions that test your generic skills - · Questions about your interests outside of medicine - · An opportunity for you to ask questions.
+- questions about your CV and medical career to date - questions about your portfolio - questions that test your motivation why this job? why this area? why should we choose you? - questions about audit and/or research - questions about National Health Service (NHS) and management topics - questions about medicine (e.g. recent articles read/recent advances/ medical knowledge) - questions that test your generic skills - questions about your interests outside of medicine - an opportunity for you to ask questions.

-At least one interviewer will choose to run through the candidate's experience to date, and this is often the opening enquiry.
+At least one interviewer will choose to run through the candidates' experience to date, and this is often the opening enquiry.
 This question gives the candidate an opportunity to provide a quick summary of their medical career and experience to date whilst enabling them to relax ahead of potentially more difficult questions.